|

 1x1 m square was started in 2003, with lithic objects logged by XYZ

 coordinates.
-This has been left on hold, mainly because of
+This was left on hold, mainly because of

 the large quan- tity of artifacts that suddenly appeared as the